CrazyFedde/docs/linux-guide.md

 Congratulations, your AvaIre instance should now be ready to launch!

-To start the bot head into the `/scripts` folder, there you'll find a start and update scripts for linux systems, just run the `linux-start.sh` file and you should be good to go.
+To start the bot, simply just run the jar file again after editing it with your bot and database details.

+    java -jar AvaIre.jar

 If the bot runs without any errors, you have had success so far!

-> {tip} It is recommend that you run the bot in a screen to prevent the bot from disconnecting when you disconnect from the server.
+> {tip} It is recommend that you run the bot in a separate process to prevent the bot from disconnecting when you disconnect from the machine, screens works pretty well for this.

-Now you'll need to invite your bot to your server so you can actually use it, take your bots client id from ealier and pop it into a URL like this without the less than and greater than symbols.
+Now you'll need to invite your bot to your server so you can actually use it, take your bots client id from earlier and pop it into a URL like this without the less than and greater than symbols.

     https://discordapp.com/oauth2/authorize?&client_id=<client id>&scope=bot

 Just replace the `<client id>` with your actually bot application id, if you don't have your client id you can find it on the [discordapp.com/developers/applications](https://discordapp.com/developers/applications/me) page, just click on your application, the client ID is at the very top under the **App Details** section.

-Go to the URL in a web browser, select your server and ht `Authorize`, your bot should now be on your server.
+Go to the URL in a web browser, select your server and hit `Authorize`, your bot should now be on your server.

 You can test simple functionality by running the ping command in a text channel that the bot can see.
 If it answers "Pong!", then congratulations, you have successfully set up AvaIre!